Owen-Liuyuxuan/gemini_paper2slide/readme.md

 The system is organized into several modules:

-- `pdf`: Extract text and images from PDF files
 - `llm`: Interface with Gemini API for document analysis and image generation
 - `presentation`: Plan presentation structure and coordinate slide generation
 - `output`: Save generated slides and metadata